 These specialized fields include technology, public service, medical professions such as CNA certified nursing assistant, LPN, or technologist, and other related fields.
 The online leadership degree provides competency-based expertise in technical leadership development, human resource development and the development of foundation skills for initiatives relevant to a student’s specialized career path.

 Plan of study

-The major is an online upper-level degree, with students entering the program after having already completed an associate degree.
-The curriculum includes required courses in service systems and environmental management and safety.
+The major is an online upper-level degree and the curriculum includes required courses in service systems and environmental management and safety.
 Additional courses in business and liberal arts are provided by Saunders College of Business, the School of Individualized Study, and the College of Liberal Arts.
 Students complete general education requirements as part of the bachelor of science degree and, depending on the amount of transfer credit accepted, may complete addition professional electives as needed.

 This course focuses on personal, individual development of a leadership style to enhance students in applied technical leadership careers.
 To achieve this outcome, the course content includes a foundation in leadership principles; how leadership styles evolve and are created based on individual preferences and personality traits, the impact situations and challenges can have on personal leadership styles.
 This is a required core course in the Applied Technical Leadership degree.
 Course is available to undergraduate students only on a space available basis and if ATL admission requirements of associate degree and 3 years fulltime work experience is satisfied with DSS department permission.